d-bl/GroundForge/docs/help/Tiles.md

 The prototype highlights a single tile alias repeat in the top left corner, this repeat may span just a single column or row of stitches.

-Those wo nevertheless want to understand the numbers should not interpret them as mathematical (x,y) coordinates.
+Those who nevertheless want to understand the numbers should not interpret them as mathematical (x,y) coordinates.
 Point (0,0) lies in the north west of a computer canvas, where western scripts start to write on a sheet of paper